RT-WDF/rt-wdf_lib/README.md

 # RT-WDF
-RT-WDF is a real-time capable Wave Digital Filter framework for circuit modeling, with support for arbitrary topologies and multiple/multiport non-linearities.
+RT-WDF is a real-time capable Wave Digital Filter library for circuit modeling, with support for arbitrary topologies and multiple/multiport non-linearities.
 It was introduced in a [ DAFx-16 paper ](Documentation/40-DAFx-16_paper_35-PN.pdf) and comes with a full [API reference documentation](https://rt-wdf.github.io/rt-wdf_lib/).

 The repository is divided into two parts: